 Southwest Commission on Religious Studies

-The annual meeting will be held March 8-10, 2019 at the Marriott Hotel, DFW Airport North in Irving, Texas.
-This year each of the member societies in SWCRS has been invited to think creatively about incorporating the theme of “Religion, Medicine and Health” into sessions of the 2019 meeting; members are encouraged to submit paper proposals around this theme.
+The annual meeting will be held February 28-March 1, 2020 at the Dallas Marriott Las Colinas (223 West Las Colinas Boulevard, Irving, TX 75039).
+This year each of the member societies in SWCRS has been invited to think creatively about incorporating the theme of “Religion in Crisis” into sessions of the 2020 meeting; members are encouraged to submit paper proposals around this theme.
 In addition, we invite proposals that are discipline-specific and make a contribute to the ongoing discussion of critical issues in the fields of archaeology, biblical studies and religious studies.

-A response to your proposal will be sent within one month of the Oct.
-22 deadline.
+A response to your proposal will be sent within one month of the deadline.
 If your proposal is accepted, you should confirm in writing your participation in the session with the program chair.
 In addition, you must register for the meeting through the Eventbrite site for SWCRS 2019.
-All presenters and presiders must register at least one month prior to the meeting, that is by Feb.
-8, 2019.
+All presenters and presiders must register at least one month prior to the meeting.

 Powerpoint and Other Projection Media Presentations Policy